camtatz/camtatz/README.md

 📱 [**Draggin:**](https://github.com/camtatz/draggin) A daily word game written in React.
 Drag the words in the correct order to win.
 I really love word games and enjoy making weekly content for this game.
 I personally like this project for its simplicity and sleep design, and the emoji replay you can share once you win.
 [Play it!](https://ctatz.com/draggin)

-🤖 [**Neeko's Help:**](https://github.com/hschawe/NeekosHelp) A discord bot that with a plethora of commands to help you play Teamfight Tactics better.
+🤖 [**Neeko's Help:**](https://github.com/hschawe/NeekosHelp) A python discord bot that with a plethora of commands to help you play Teamfight Tactics better.
 [Website](https://neekos-help-site-1o3u40fcr-camtatz.vercel.app/)

 <!--
 **camtatz/camtatz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.